 Howlock Mountain Loop, located in the Mt.
 Thielsen Wilderness near Diamond Lake, is a spectacular ride!
 It features green meadows, a vast pumice plain, a burbling creek, and close-up views of craggy volcanic peaks.
-And it’s just one of several fabulous rides you can experience out of Howlock Mountain Trailhead.
+And it’s just one of several fabulous rides you can experience from Howlock Mountain Trailhead.

 The Back Story